zhenglinpan/AnitaDataset/README.md

 #### What is Anita Dataset different from other cartoon datasets?

-- **Hand-drawn**: Unlike [AnimeRun](https://github.com/lisiyao21/AnimeRun) or [PBC](https://github.com/ykdai/BasicPBC), which are rendered from 3D character models, Anita Dataset consists of frames drawn by human hands, more aligned with the standards of modern 2D animation industry.
+- **Hand-drawn**: Unlike [AnimeRun](https://github.com/lisiyao21/AnimeRun) or [PBC](https://github.com/ykdai/BasicPBC), which are rendered from 3D character models, Anita Dataset consists of frames drawn by human hands, aligning more closely with the standards of the modern 2D animation industry.

-- **High-quality Intermediate Format**: Compared to [Sakuga-42M Dataset](https://drive.google.com/file/d/1aeJqsBw92ebELEpP-oFBo-kcUpBzHm_E/view) which provides large-scale but 480P, rendered clips, Anita Dataset provides high-resolution intermediate images, more than 17,000 sketch or flat color under 1080P resolution are provided.
+- **High-quality Intermediate Format**: Compared to [Sakuga-42M Dataset](https://drive.google.com/file/d/1aeJqsBw92ebELEpP-oFBo-kcUpBzHm_E/view), which provides large-scale but 480p rendered clips, Anita Dataset offers high-resolution intermediate images.
+More than 17,000 sketches or flat colors are provided in 1080p resolution.

 - **Pairness** : Anita Dataset contains sketch-color pairs exported directly from engineering files.

 #### Is the dataset licensed?
 - Yes.
 Anita Dataset is a licensed dataset.
-Animations are obtained with permission from the artists directly or with specific previous public license.
+Animations are obtained with permission from the artists directly or with a specific previous public license.

 #### Are there annotations provided ?
-- No. If researchers need annotations, they can create their own annotations based on the dataset.
+- No. If researchers need annotations, they can create their own based on the dataset.

 #### Is the sketch and color image paired?
-- Some of them are paired, some of them are not.
+- Some of them are paired, and some are not.
 Researchers can pair them based on the folder name.

 #### Will the dataset be updated?
 - Yes.
 The dataset is an ongoing project and will be updated to include more available animations.